mbjackson-capp/questions_to_cards/README.md

 # questions_to_cards

+_**Note: This repository has not been in active development since September 2023 and further development is on indefinite hiatus.
+If you are interested in continuing this project please contact repo owner.**_

 Scripts for converting bulk collections of quizbowl questions, such as ~~folders of [packets](https://quizbowlpackets.com) or~~ [QBReader](https://www.qbreader.org/db) backup .json files, into .csv files formatted for import as [Anki](https://apps.ankiweb.net) digital flashcards at the clue level.

 ## Background